Close

 Prostock-studio/Shutterstock.com

 The deep-rooted imbalances that began as a child will fruit into a host of hindrances later in life.
-The earlier a child accepts toxicity as ‘normal’, the more taxing it is to overcome its seemingly disconnected manifestation later in life.
-It isn’t easy to match a problem to the emotional issue at its source, which, in turn, results in everything from irrational anger and poor decision-making to an inability to self-motivate.
+The earlier a child accepts toxicity as ‘normal,’ the more taxing it is to overcome its seemingly disconnected manifestation later in life.
+It isn’t easy to match a problem to the emotional issue at its source, resulting in everything from irrational anger and poor decision-making to an inability to self-motivate.

-Anger and criticism are grossly misunderstood by adults who were raised by toxic parents.
+Anger and criticism are grossly misunderstood by adult children who were raised by toxic parents.
 Instead of seeing these natural social dynamics as a part of healthy relationship building, the children of toxic parents match any adversity with anger, irrationality, or total seclusion.
 Toxic parents breed toxic adults, but adults who are excellent at arguing.
 No, this is not a good thing.
-All this shows is dissociation, and a life plagued by invisible implicit threats.
+All this shows is dissociation and a life plagued by invisible implicit threats.

 Can Toxic Parents Change?